openvinotoolkit/datumaro/docs/formats/cifar_user_manual.md

 (by default `False`);
 - `--image-ext <IMAGE_EXT>` allow to specify image extension for exporting dataset (by default `.png`).

+The format (CIFAR-10 or CIFAR-100) in which the dataset will be exported depends on the presence of superclasses in the `LabelCategories`.

 ## Particular use cases